 Who We Are

-The Alliance for Responsible Forest Management (ARFM) is a new international not-for-profit non-governmental organisation with the goal to accelerate the implementation of responsible forest management across the tropical world.
+The Alliance for Responsible Forest Management (ARFM) is an international not-for-profit non-governmental charitable foundation with the goal to accelerate the implementation of responsible forest management across the tropical world.

-The ARFM will train practitioners, Certification Bodies, auditors, government agencies and private sector forest organisations on best management practices in responsible forestry and contribute to reducing greenhouse gas emissions from entering the atmosphere from the forest sector.
+As an independent organisation and not a standard setting body, the ARFM will support practitioners, Certification Bodies, auditors, government agencies and private sector forest organisations on best management practices in responsible forestry and contribute to reducing greenhouse gas emissions from entering the atmosphere from the forest sector.
 All efforts will be undertaken to develop the necessary capacity to remove the current barriers to practicing responsible forest management.

-To accelerate responsible forest management across the commercial tropical world and contribute to reducing greenhouse gas emissions from entering the atmosphere from the forest sector.
+To accelerate responsible forest management across the tropical world and contribute to reducing greenhouse gas emissions from entering the atmosphere and the conservation of biological diversity in the forest sector.

 To create a coordinated global support network promoting awareness, training, and implementation of best management practices for responsible forest management in the tropics.